Diversify and Disambiguate: Learning From Underspecified Data: Learning From Underspecified Data

-\end{definition} Put differently, the $\varepsilon$-optimal set consists of the functions that successfully generalize to data from the distribution $p(x, y)$.
+\end{definition} Put differently, the $\varepsilon$-optimal set consists of all functions that generalize within the distribution $p(x, y)$.
 The constant $\varepsilon$ controls the degree of generalization, and we consider small $\varepsilon$ here onwards.

 Note that a model's predictions on samples from $\psxy$---whether $\Ds$ or a held-out validation set---cannot be used to distinguish between different near-optimal functions with respect to $\psxy$.
 This is because by definition, the predictions of any two models $f_1, f_2 \in \Fstar$ are nearly identical on $\psxy$ for small $\varepsilon$.
-Based on the original data distribution, we have no reason to prefer any member of $\Fstar$ over another.
-Our state of belief should therefore cover $\Fstar$ as comprehensively as possible, by identifying a diverse collection of functions that embody different inductive biases.
-This goal of diversification is consistent with existing principles for reasoning under uncertainty, such as the principle of indifference and the maximum entropy principle \cite{keynes1921treatise,jaynes1957information}: in the absence of complete knowledge, one's beliefs should be appropriately spread across all possibilities that are consistent with the given information.
+Based on source data alone, we have insufficient reason to prefer any member of $\Fstar$ over another.
+Our state of belief should therefore cover $\Fstar$ as comprehensively as possible, putting nonzero weight on many functions that embody different inductive biases.
+This reasoning is consistent with existing principles for reasoning under uncertainty such as the maximum entropy principle \citep{keynes1921treatise,jaynes1957information}: in the absence of complete knowledge, one's beliefs should be appropriately spread across all possibilities that are consistent with the available information.

-Unfortunately, these principles are notably difficult to implement in practice because $\Fstar$ is large.
-We thus incorporate a mild assumption into our problem statement that substantially reduces the set of solutions to consider.
-We introduce an \emph{unlabeled} target dataset $\Dt$ distributed according to $p_\textrm{T}(x)$.
-The functions inside $\Fstar$ can then be compared based on how their predictions differ on $\Dt$.
+Unfortunately, these principles are notably difficult to implement in practice because of the size and dimensionality of $\Fstar$.
+We thus incorporate a mild additional assumption into our problem statement that substantially reduces the set of solutions to consider.
+We use an \emph{unlabeled target dataset} $\Dt$ sampled from $p_\textrm{T}(x)$.
+The functions inside $\Fstar$ can be compared based on how their predictions differ on $\Dt$.
 This simplifies the initial infinite-dimensional problem of comparing functions to one of comparing finite sets of predictions, significantly reducing the scope of search.
-The target set $\Dt$ can also be seen as specifying the directions functional of variation that are most important to us.
+The target set $\Dt$ can also be seen as specifying the directions of functional variation that are most important to us.